-We tested our modified Viterbi routine on data from the 2009 NASA Operation IceBridge Antarctica campaign, the same dataset used by the authors of [3] and [5].
+We tested our modified Viterbi routine on 2D data from the 2009 NASA Operation IceBridge Antarctica campaign, the same dataset used by the authors of [3] and [5].
 The algorithm received no manual aid of any kind, and the only ground-truth provided were the aforementioned crossovers.
 We did not rerun the other results for the 2D imagery; rather, these are the results published in [3] and [5].
 It is crucial to note that previous solutions discarded appreciable amounts of data considered of poor quality or in which the bottom was not clearly visible.
 We have utilized all segments in which ground-truth data were available; specific sections of the tracking results that present large deviations to the reference have significantly shifted the mean error measurement.

-We executed our modified TRW-S implementation on data from the 2014 NASA Operation IceBridge Canadian Arctic Archipelago campaign.
+We executed our modified Viterbi and TRW-S implementations on 3D imagery resulting from the 2014 NASA Operation IceBridge Canadian Arctic Archipelago campaign.
 Previously published results [6] included only 7 frames whereas these results include all 102 frames from the dataset.
 Regarding these results, it must be noted that the manually detected data were originally tracked using the TRW-S algorithm itself, and therefore the resulting tracked layers may present a bias towards it.